Tosca tester

 Black Box Testing: this testing technique is used when testing components for input, user and output parts.

-White Box Testing: this technique is used to test the functional behavior of a system by inputting the input and checking the output of the functionality, including the internal structure of the design and the code of the modules.
+White Box Testing: this technique is used to test the functional behaviour of a system by inputting the input and checking the output of the functionality, including the internal structure of the design and the code of the modules.

 Gray Box Testing: this technique is used in the execution of relevant test cases, test methods and test functions, and in the analysis of the code performance of modules.